naxiwaynez10/weather-forecast-from-api/README.md

 licensing etc) -- although the defaults should mostly be suitable out of the box.

-Once you've updated the `pom.xml` file, you can install it locally with `clojure -T:build deploy :installer :local` or deploy it to Clojars with `clojure -T:build deploy`.
+Once you've updated the `pom.xml` file, you can install it locally with `clojure -T:build install` or deploy it to Clojars with `clojure -T:build deploy`.
 For that you need these environment variables set:

 * `CLOJARS_USERNAME` -- your Clojars username